 William Wilberforce (1759 – 1833) Wilberforce is best remembered for his campaigned against slavery, but he was also one of the founding members of the RSPCA – which was a new organisation dedicated to preventing cruelty to animals

 Richard Martin MP (1754-1834) Irish member of Westminster.
-He introduced one of first Acts of Parliament protecting rights of animals.
-The – ‘Ill Treatment of Cattle’ (1822).
-He was also active campaigning against dog fighting and was present at the formation of the RSPCA.
+He introduced one of the first Acts of Parliament protecting rights of animals.
+The – ‘Ill-Treatment of Cattle’ (1822).
+He was also actively campaigning against dog fighting and was present at the formation of the RSPCA.

 Ingrid Newkirk (1949 – ) Newkirk is a British / American animal rights activist.
 With Alex Pacheco, she founded ‘People for the Ethical Treatment of Animals’ (PETA) She serves as President and is the author of several books on animal welfare.

 Citation: Pettinger, Tejvan.
 “Animal Rights Activists”, Oxford, UK www.biographyonline.net, 11th April 2012.